 However, the Board recognises the importance of sound corporate governance and complies with the recommendations on corporate governance made by the QCA in the QCA Guidelines insofar as reasonably practicable given the Company's size and stage of development.
 The corporate governance regime will be reviewed in the future in light of any acquisitions or significant growth of the Company's business.

-The Board consists of four directors, two of whom are non-executive directors.
-The executive directors, being Eric Schaer and Hung Pham are not considered to be independent.
+The Board consists of three directors, two of whom are non-executive directors.
+The executive director, Eric Schaer, is not considered to be independent.
 The Board has determined that the non-executive directors, Piers Pottinger and Neil Osborn, are independent.

 The Board meets monthly to review, formulate and approve the Company's strategy, budget, corporate actions and major items of capital expenditure.
 The Board has established an Audit Committee, a Remuneration Committee and a Nomination Committee, with formally delegated duties and responsibilities and each with written terms of reference.